Acetone peroxide: Chemistry

 The chemical name acetone peroxide is most commonly used to refer to the cyclic trimer, the product of a reaction between two precursors, hydrogen peroxide and acetone, in an acid-catalyzed nucleophilic addition, although monomeric and dimeric forms are also possible.

 Synthesis of tri-cyclic acetone peroxide.

-Specifically, two dimers, one cyclic (C_{6}H_{12}O_{4}) and one open chain (C_{6}H_{14}O_{4}), as well as an open dihydroperoxide monomer (C_{3}H_{8}O_{4}), can also be formed; under a particular set of conditions of reagent and acid catalyst concentration, the cyclic trimer is the primary product.
+Specifically, two dimers, one cyclic (C_{6}H_{12}O_{4}, a tetroxane) and one open chain (C_{6}H_{14}O_{4}), as well as an open dihydroperoxide monomer (C_{3}H_{8}O_{4}), can also be formed; under a particular set of conditions of reagent and acid catalyst concentration, the cyclic trimer is the primary product.
 Under neutral conditions, the reaction is reported to produce the monomeric organic peroxide.
 A tetrameric form has also been described, under different catalytic conditions, albeit not without disputes and controversy.

 The most common route for nearly pure TATP is H_{2}O_{2}/acetone/HCl in 1:1:0.25 molar ratios, using 30% hydrogen peroxide.
 This product contains very little or none of DADP with some very small traces of chlorinated compounds.
 Product that contains large fraction of DADP can be obtained from 50% H_{2}O_{2} using large amounts of concentrated sulfuric acid as catalyst or alternatively with 30% H_{2}O_{2} and massive amounts of HCl as a catalyst.

 The product made by using hydrochloric acid is regarded as more stable than the one made using sulfuric acid.
 It is known that traces of sulfuric acid trapped inside the formed acetone peroxide crystals lead to instability.
 In fact, the trapped sulfuric acid can induce detonation at temperatures as low as 50 °C. This is the most likely mechanism behind accidental explosions of acetone peroxide that occur during drying on heated surfaces.